Parks05/Parks05.github.io/README.md

-# Is Nuclear Fusion a sustainable practice?
+# Is Nuclear Fission a sustainable practice?